-The MSN program is based on the Goshen College campus.
+The Master of Science in Nursing program is based on the Goshen College campus.
 The environmental education and sustainability leadership programs are based at the Merry Lea Environmental Education Center of Goshen College near Wolf Lake, Ind.
-The M.B.A. program is a collaborative degree emphasizing Anabaptist Christian values applied to business and offered in partnership with Canadian Mennonite, Eastern Mennonite, and Bluffton Universities.
-The DNP is online with two required residencies and offered in partnership with Eastern Mennonite University.
+The Master of Business Administration program is a collaborative degree emphasizing Anabaptist Christian values applied to business and offered in partnership with Canadian Mennonite, Eastern Mennonite, and Bluffton Universities.
+The Doctor of Nursing Practice is online with two required residencies and offered in partnership with Eastern Mennonite University.